viv-visw/my-portfolio/Tutorial - Transformer (LLM)/The Transformer Model/Getting Started.md

 Congratulations on running your first Transformer model!

-If you would like to learn more about Transformers, check out the [How Do Transformers Work?](Important%20Concepts.md) section.
+Check out [How Do Transformers Work?](Important%20Concepts.md) if you're interested to learn more about how the Transformer works.

 See [How To Use Transformers for Machine Translation](How%20to%20use%20Transformers%20for%20Translation.md) if you want to learn how you can use transformers for machine translation!